 Here’s a cultural outing the whole family will love!
 In one afternoon, you can relive the past in Knowlton, the historic heart of Brome Lake, and learn how people in the region lived in the early 19th century.

-The Centennial Building, built in 1967, houses the ticket office, a gift shop, a small exhibition room and the offices of the Brome County Historical Society.
+The Centennial Building, built in 1967, houses the ticket office, a gift shop and a small exhibition room.

 We invite you to visit the company’s website and social medias for their business hours and admission fees.